 Gifts of Insurance

 A gift of a life insurance policy is an excellent way to support the church.
 You could purchase a policy naming FSRC as beneficiary or simply make FSRC the beneficiary of an existing policy.
+You can also transfer the ownership of the policy to the church.

 Gifts of Property